aws/aws-sdk-js-v3/README.md

 ### Modeled exceptions

-The SDK now support parsing the modeled traits from exceptions sent from AWS services.
+The SDK now supports parsing the modeled traits from exceptions sent from AWS services.
 For example, DynamoDB's transaction operations conduct multiple sequential operations with a single API request.
-When a request fail, you need to know which operation the request fails at.
+When a request fails, you need to know which operation the request fails at.
 In this circumstance, knowing the failed reason is critical.
-Now you can access these information by accessing the modeled traits in exception object.
+Now you can access this information by accessing the modeled traits in exception object.
 Here is a JS example:

 ```javascript
 const {